A Linear Time Algorithm for the Optimal Discrete IRS Beamforming: Introduction

-Furthermore, it is worth mentioning the connection to the quadratic program (QP) such as $\max\;\bm x^\top\bm Q \bm x$.
-The authors of \cite{linglong2021jun} first observed that the discrete IRS beamforming problem at the link level boils down to solving a discrete QP---which is NP-hard \cite{hammer2022oct} in general but can be efficiently solved under certain conditions, e.g., when each entry of $\bm x$ is selected from a binary set $\{0,1\}$ and $\mathrm{rank}(\bm Q)\le2$ as considered in \cite{tiantian2016jan}.
-Actually, the quadratic time algorithm proposed in \cite{linglong2021jun} for solving the binary IRS beamforming problem is a direct application of the QP method in \cite{tiantian2016jan}.
-The binary QP without the rank constraint can be also solved in polynomial time \cite{Allemand2001}.
-Nevertheless, a generic $K$-ary discrete QP remains unexplored.
-The proposed algorithm can be recognized as an approach to a special case of the $K$-ary discrete QP.
+Furthermore, it is worth mentioning the connection to the quadratic program (QP) like $\max\;\bm x^\top\bm Q \bm x$.
+The authors of \cite{linglong2021jun} already observed that the discrete IRS beamforming problem at the link level boils down to solving a discrete QP---which is NP-hard in general \cite{hammer2022oct} but can be efficiently solved under certain conditions \cite{tiantian2016jan}, e.g., when each entry of $\bm x$ is selected from a binary set $\{0,1\}$ and $\mathrm{rank}(\bm Q)\le2$.
+Actually, the quadratic time algorithm proposed in \cite{linglong2021jun} for the binary IRS beamforming is a direct application of the QP method in \cite{tiantian2016jan}.
+The binary QP without the rank constraint can be solved in polynomial time as well \cite{Allemand2001}.
+Nevertheless, a generic $K$-ary discrete QP remains an open problem.
+The proposed algorithm can be recognized as a linear time approach to a special case of the $K$-ary discrete QP.